 Paint Disposal through Paintback

-Paint is now able to be disposed, free of charge, at Canungra and Central (Beaudesert) Transfer Stations, through the Paintback program.
+Paint is now able to be disposed, free of charge, at Boonah, Canungra and Central (Beaudesert) Transfer Stations, through the Paintback program.
 Paintback enables households and trade painters to responsibly dispose of unwanted paint and packaging.
 Paintback separates the packaging and waste liquid for treatment.
 The containers are recycled.
 Waste paint is treated in a number of ways, including energy recovery for solvent, and liquid/solid separation for water-based paint, significantly minimising disposal to landfill.
 Paintback accepts the following products:

 - Interior and exterior architectural paint